raspberry-cpp-tutorials/gtk-opencv-simple/README.md

 _C++_, _OpenCV_ and _Gtk_ are a nice triplet to build applications that run on a Raspberry PI, taking images from the camera, process them, display them and have an unlimited user interface.
 In this example I'm showing a naive path for displaying camera captures into a full screen window.
 In this other I amend some of the shortcomings of this too-simple method.
 I hope these two examples can help you through the boring problems you need to solve before reaching the place where you can have fun.

-I assume that you know about coding but you are not familiar with _C++_, _Gtk_ or _OpenCV_.
-It was my case when I started this little project, and I spent a huge amount of time discovering the specifics of this rich language and its dependencies.
-As this is not a _C++_ tutorial, I will only name the concepts and provide links to the explanations.

 I'm using the following technical stack:

 * **_Raspberry Pi_** - The ultimate goal is to launch the application on it.